Tax relief on donations to certain sports bodies

 The relief is calculated by grossing up the donation at the rate tax was paid by the individual.
 The amount of the refund cannot be more than the amount of tax paid by the donor for the same year.

-A sports body cannot claim the tax relief on donations from a self-assessed individual or a company.
-The self-assessed individual or the company should claim the donation as an expense when calculating their total income or profit.
+An approved sports body cannot claim tax relief on donations from a company.
+The company should claim the donation as an expense when calculating their total income or profit.
 In this case, there is no grossing up arrangement.

 Receipts

 The receipt must be signed and dated.
-The receipt must also state that the donation was made in respect of the specified approved project.
+The receipt must also state that the donation was made in respect of a specified approved project or a qualifying project.

 Next: What is a relevant donation?